Choosing a dog groomer

 Visit the salon in person to meet the dog groomer.
 This will give your pet the chance to become familiar with the new surroundings if you opt for them.

 Don’t be afraid to ask plenty of questions about the groomer, their experience and how they work.
+Here’s our top 6 questions to ask before your pooch takes the plunge:

 - Who will do the grooming – are there other staff?